ZenoNing/Zeno_Deep_Learning_Notes/2024/Issues_and_ideas.md

 In our tentative try, using 2 Nvidia 2080ti GPUs, it costs about 40 days to process 1/3 of the training.
 In Author's default configuration, `--batch_size=32`, however, because of the VRAM's limitation, we can only set `--batch_size=2`, to let the programme run properly.

-In our approach, the FID metric [<sup>5</sup>](#refer-anchor-5) coverages to 4.9 .
+In our approach, the FID metric [<sup>5</sup>](#refer-anchor-5) converges to 4.9 .
 We haven't tried to train this model on 256x256 image resolution yet.

 ## Issue2 RePaint's training process